Abizern/hblog/posts/2012-08-20-on-live-coding.markdown

 ---
-title: "On Live Coding"
+title: On Live Coding
-tags: programming, haskell, ruby
+tags: haskell, ruby
 ---

 I read somewhere that part of the popularity of